Crynner/softeng281-test1practice/notes.md

 - `boolean containsPattern(String pattern)`
   Returns true if the pattern exists in the sequence (case-sensitive).
 - `int countOccurrences(String subsequence)`
   Counts how many times a given subsequence appears.
+Overlapping matches are not counted.

 ### 3. Organism